-- Practical Guide to Assurance for more information. : It's not much fun, but Acrobatics if your backup option whenever the fun option provided by your Swashbuckler Style isn't working.
-Assurance ensures that it works reliable in the worst of cases.
+- Practical Guide to Assurance for more information. : It’s not much fun, but Acrobatics is your backup option whenever the fun option provided by your Swashbuckler Style isn’t working.
+Assurance ensures that it works reliably in the worst of cases.
 See my

 - : Falling damage is reasonably common, but that’s not why you’re here.
 You’re here because dropping into combat from a ridiculous height and being unharmed is really cool, and doing things are really cool is what the Swashbuckler is all about.
 As a GM, if a player went to great effort to drop from a ridiculous height at the start of combat I would probably grant them Panache.

 - (Int): Intelligence is the closest thing that the Swashbuckler has to a dump stat.